skip to primary navigation skip to content

 The Subdepartment of Quaternary Research was founded in 1948 to study world events throughout and since the Ice Age.
 Under its first Director, Sir Harry Godwin, it became nationally and internationally famous.

-After many years, however, the evolving structure of the University no longer accommodated the Subdepartment easily and after a long gestation period the Godwin Institute rose, phoenix- like, from the subdepartmental ashes.
+After many years, however, the evolving structure of the University no longer accommodated the Subdepartment easily and after a long gestation period the Godwin Institute rose, phoenix-like, from the subdepartmental ashes.
 In 1992 it was proposed that a Godwin Institute for Quaternary Science be created, sponsored by a set of interested departments, to sustain and broaden the support given to Quaternary Science in the University and insure a continuing high profile for it in the scientific world.
 Its advantage over the Subdepartment was thought to be maximum flexibility in encouraging inter-disciplinary collaboration and future development.

-The CQ provides a co-operative umbrella organisation including over 40 people.
+This new grouping incorporated a wider range of research groups both within the University and beyond.
+The CQ provided a co-operative umbrella organisation including over 40 people.
 Its constituent research groups being based in the Departments of Geography, Earth Sciences, Archaeology and Zoology, whilst links also exist with the Departments of Physics and Bioanthropology, the Scott Polar Research Institute and the British Antarctic Survey.
 The research environment at all levels, fostered by the staff, post-doctoral workers, and both Ph.D. and M.Phil. students pursuing interdisciplinary research in a wide range of Quaternary fields.
 This environment is unique in Britain, offering opportunities for research training unequalled elsewhere, in terms of the range and quality of the expertise available in a single institutional setting.
+This informal grouping continues to exist today.

 More information